Skip to content

 Uveitis

-Immune checkpoint inhibitors (ICIs) are monoclonal antibodies that block checkpoint molecules, which act as brakes on T cells, thereby enhancing the immune response against cancer cells1).
-While they have revolutionized cancer treatment, they also cause immune-related adverse events (irAEs) — nonspecific inflammation in tissues other than the tumor1).
+Immune checkpoint inhibitors (ICIs) are monoclonal antibodies that inhibit checkpoint molecules, which act as brakes on T cells, thereby enhancing the immune response against cancer cells1).
+While they have revolutionized cancer treatment, they also cause immune-related adverse events (irAEs), which are non-specific inflammation in tissues other than tumors1).

 The main target molecules and representative drugs are shown below1).